Working with National Tax Automation

 7. Optional: If the page is blank, under Actions, select Tax Automation, and then Show All Accounts.
 This step adds a new blank rule for each tax account.
 See Adding Tax Automation Rules to Data Source Dimension.

 8. Right-click the rule name cell (for example, Global Rule 1) to display the pop-up menu, and select Tax Automation, and then Add Rule to create one additional rule for each tax account.
-The rule is created at the bottom as a last rule, and the selected rule data is copied into the newly created row.
+The rule is created at the bottom as a last rule, and the selected rule data is copied into the newly created row and cascaded to lower levels.
+Details of the new rule can be edited.

 Note:

-When adding the rule, ensure that placeholder members have already been created on the Data Source dimension, otherwise, the Add Rule will not create a new row.
-You can add Rule 2 only after Rule 1 has been defined and saved.
+• When adding the rule, ensure that placeholder members have already been created on the Data Source dimension, otherwise, the Add Rule will not create a new row.
+Rules are added in the same order as per the metadata in the Data Source dimension.
 See Adding Tax Automation Rules to Data Source Dimension

 9. Click Save to save the rule.